 The Chair of the Overview and Scrutiny Committee thanked the previous Chairman of the Committee for her work on the Committee.
-He outlined that the previous meeting of the Committee on 4th July had included the following items:
+He outlined that

 - Discussions with the Vale of York Clinical Commissioning Group and the Yorkshire Ambulance Service hospital transport and the new assessment process for this. - An update on the future of Brayton Barff delivered by Yorkshire Water. - There had also been discussions about the Quarter 4 Corporate Performance Report, the Financial Results and Budget Exceptions Report, the Treasury Management Annual Review and discussions to form a task group to look at Selby District Council Community Centres.